webcomics/dosage/doc/README.txt

 Dependencies
 -------------
-Dosage is requires Python version 2.5 or higher, which can be downloaded from http://www.python.org.
+Dosage requires Python version 2.7 or higher, which can be downloaded from http://www.python.org.
 No external Python modules are required - only the Python Standard Library that gets installed with Python.